Certificate of Excellence award 2012, 2013 and 2014 Read the Reviews

 + A kitchen with high quality appliances: a fridge, dishwasher, microwave/oven, induction hob, toaster, coffeemaker, juicer and cooking utensils

-+ The apartment is stocked with herbs, spices, oil, vinegar, coffee, tea, sugar, toilet paper and shower gel
++ The apartment is stocked with salt, pepper, herbs, olive oil, vinegar, coffee, tea, sugar, paper towels, dishwasher tabs, detergent, toilet paper and bathroom amenities

 + Crispy linen and fluffy towels